enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-04-25_normalization.typ

 The first three rules are known as _commutations_, and the last three rules as _annihilations_.
 Commutations occur when nodes of different kinds interact and annihilations occur when nodes of the same kind interact.

+This system is known as 2-Symmetric Interaction Combinators, or 2-SIC.
+The "2" is because there are two binary nodes, and the "symmetric" is because the annihilation interaction is the same regardless of whether we are annihilating constructor or duplicator nodes.

 It is in this system where we will encode and soundly evaluate a subset of the lambda calculus.

 = Properties of Interaction Nets